statusrow/statusrow.github.io/_posts/2018-03-04-flying-through-february.md

 * We committed to giving up plastic for Lent.
 * Caroline brought the world’s largest planning calendar and made us all get organised about our upcoming events (we’ve got lots to share with you shortly!)
 * Lilly (of [Lillys Plastic Pickup][lilly]) fame had sent us some questions so we put together a video response for her which you can see [here][lillyvid].
 Lily is only 9 but is already making a huge impact in her community!
+* We meet the guys from [CanO Water][canowater] who’ve had the brilliant idea of mineral water in a resealable can as an alternative to plastic bottles.
+The cans look and taste great!

 <div class="Blog__Post--image_3-col row">
   <div class="col-xs-12 col-sm-4">